Executing Tools

 Disabling Auto File Handling

-You can disable automatic file handling when initializing the Typescript SDK:
+You can disable automatic file handling when initializing the TypeScript SDK.
+When disabled, handle file uploads and downloads manually using files.upload and files.download:

 TypeScript